ioslib/bfinject/README.md

 # bfinject
-Easy dylib injection for jailbroken 64-bit iOS 11.0 - 11.1.2.
-Compatible with Electra and LiberiOS jailbreaks.
+Easy dylib injection for jailbroken 64-bit iOS 11.0 - 11.4.1.
+Compatible with Electra, LiberiOS and unc0ver jailbreaks.

 bfinject loads arbitrary dylibs into running App Store apps.
 It has built-in support for decrypting App Store apps, and comes bundled with iSpy and Cycript.